 Clubs will be notified via email when items are available for pick-up.

-Any monies remaining in the Club’s individual bank account at the end of the fiscal year shall be considered the sol property of that club under the MSU and cannot be refunded.
+Any monies remaining in the Club’s individual bank account at the end of the fiscal year shall be considered the sole property of that Club under the MSU and cannot be refunded;

-If a club fails to renew its status or is disbanded, any monies remaining in the club’s bank account shall be held in trust for two (2) calendar years at which time the Clubs Administrator or MSU Director of Finance shall close the account.
+If a Club fails to renew its status or is disbanded, any monies remaining in the Club’s bank account shall be held in trust for two (2) calendar years at which time the Clubs Administrator or MSU Director of Finance shall close the account;

 Clubs shall be responsible for any and all debts remaining from previous years.